zhangzhics/CITS5503_Sem2/Labs/Lab5Networking.md

 Edit the /var/www/html/index.html file to report the instance name

-Now Verify that the load balancer is working.
+Now verify that the load balancer is working.
 You should be able to access both of the EC2 instances by refreshing the page.